Akaizoku/wildfly-deploy/README.md

-# WildFly-deploy
+# WildFly deployment utlity

-WildFly deploy is a small PowerShell utility that offers an automation framework to quickly and easily setup a web-server on a local machine.
+`wildfly-deploy` is a small PowerShell utility that offers an automation framework to quickly and easily setup a web-server on a local machine.

 ## Table of contents